Welcome to today's edition of the Rush 24-7 podcast.

 He was indicted by Patrick Fitzgerald.

-He wants people to tell him when he's hurt when they've heard of corruption, right?
+He wants people to tell him when he's hurt, when they've heard of corruption, right?

-When you hear any corruption, okay, Pat, somebody send this tape.
+Okay, Pat, somebody send this tape.

 We might do it ourselves to his office in Chicago.